kaseykhanhpham/eucalyptus-hybrid-resequencing/README.md

 | 04   | chloroplast_assembly | Assembly of whole plastomes from trimmed reads         |
 | 05   | analyses           | Population structure, demographics, introgression analyses |

-Each directory has its own README with documentation on steps taken and a subdirectory called `jobfiles` with the original job files used to run analyses in the [University of Florida Research Computing system](https://www.rc.ufl.edu/) using `SLURM` scheduling.
+Each directory has its own README with documentation on steps taken and a subdirectory called `jobfiles` with the original job files used to run analyses in the [UFRC system](https://www.rc.ufl.edu/) using `SLURM` scheduling.

 Summary files of results have been included if not too large in filesize.